 - …may be distributed in the source format or as rendered document, possibly including images.

-One may wonder which license to apply in this case, because Creative Commons licenses are not recommended for source code5 and applying software licenses to PDFs or images can lead to confusion or nuisance.6
+One may wonder which license to apply in this case, because Creative Commons licenses are not recommended for source code3 and applying software licenses to PDFs or images can lead to confusion or nuisance.4

-The Quarto files in this project are made available under CC0 1.0 or (at your option) under the terms of the Apache Software License 2.0.
+The Quarto documents in this project are made available under CC0 1.0 or (at your option) under the terms of the Apache License 2.0.

-Note, that for data there is, at least in principle, the possibility that a different license applies to the individual entries than to the collective database.
-For example, if you were to create a database of artworks by others, those artworks would be licensed individually as chosen by the artists, but the license for the database as a whole could be chosen by you.
-The latter includes the selection of entries, field names and any sui generis database rights.
+We already mentioned that a database may be licensed differently than its content.
 However, if the content was created by you, we recommend you to choose the same license for both content and database.
-Factual data (like measurements or metadata) should be licensed under CC0 1.0 (Villa, 2016a, 2016b) – otherwise, consult Note 2 for some caveats.
+Factual data (like measurements or metadata) should be made available with CC0 1.0 (Villa, 2016a, 2016b) – otherwise, consult Note 2 for some caveats.

 One should take special care when applying license to the following types of works:

 - fonts: Copyleft licenses applied to fonts can be a special case: If a font is put under the license CC BY-SA 4.0, any documents containing texts using that font will probably be derivative works and have to be put under the same license if shared.
-If the intent is that only derived fonts, if published, have to be put under the same license, the SIL Open Font License 1.1 is an appropriate choice.
-Note, however, that it doesn’t require attribution for usage.
-If no copyleft mechanism is intended, CC0 1.0 also works for fonts.
+The SIL Open Font License 1.1 is the de facto standard license for fonts, requiring that derived fonts, if published, have to be put under the same license.
+It doesn’t require attribution for usage (e.g., when embedded in a document), but forbids that the font is sold by itself.
+Selling the font is allowed, however, if it is bundled with other software.

-- templates and TeX packages: If a template or, for this purpose, a \(\TeX\) package, is licensed under a copyleft license such as the (A)GPLv3, every work that is a derivative of the template or that uses the \(\TeX\) package has to put under the same license, if shared (Koppor, 2016).
-And if a document contained source code covered by the (A)GPLv3, the same license would also apply to the document (MadHatter, 2022).
+- templates and TeX packages: If a template or, for this purpose, a \(\TeX\) package, is licensed under a copyleft license such as the (A)GPLv3, every work that is a derivative of it has to be put under the same license if shared.
+If a document contained source code covered by the (A)GPLv3, it depends on the individual case whether the same license needs to be applied to the document if shared.

 - database content: If the work produced from a database (the “output”) is a derivative of the content in the database, the output is subject to the restrictions laid out in the license.
 For example, if geospatial data were to be licensed under CC BY 4.0, all maps produced from the data would likely need to fulfill this license’s obligation for unrestricted access (its Anti-DRM provision) if shared (see Poole, 2017).
 Similarly, following an example from Matt (2009), if one were to choose the copyleft license CC BY-SA 4.0 for this purpose, any map that is a derivative of the data would also need to be licensed under CC BY-SA 4.0 (or a compatible license) if shared.
 If the intention is to only have derivative databases under the same license, one might want to choose the ODbL 1.0 for the database, as it was specifically designed not to apply to works produced from the data in the database.
 Otherwise CC0 1.0 is an excellent choice for data.